 We train the same model four times for different values of $\epsilon$ between $0.01$ and $5\times 10^{-6}$ and we study the number of iterations necessary to meet the stopping criteria defined by $\epsilon$, the variance reduction once the stopping criteria is met, and the relationship between the number of iterations and the variance reduction.
-Note that the variance reduction syabilises for $\epsilon<10^{-5}$.
+Note that the variance reduction stabilises for $\epsilon<10^{-5}$.
 Furthermore, the number of training iterations increases exponentially as $\epsilon$ decreases.
 We choose $\epsilon = 5\times 10^{-6}$. \end{enumerate}